zzzev/observable-press/README.md

 The [Observable Runtime](https://github.com/observablehq/runtime) makes this pretty easy to do with no library, but `observable-press` adds a consistent pattern that allows you to write zero code outside your notebook, and also adds some small conveniences (initial loading indicator, citation back to notebook).

+This project is not affiliated or endorsed by Observable, Inc.

 ## How To

 1. Write an Observable notebook with named cells